-If the pilot light has been blown out by breeze, this can stop it from working its heating magic.
+If the gas water heaters pilot light has been blown out by breeze, this can stop it from working its heating magic.
 All it takes is a safe and steady relight, carefully following the instructions that can be found on the unit itself.
 If you don’t feel confident or comfortable doing this, or your light is encased, it’s best to call a plumber out for the job.
 If you smell gas, leave the area immediately, taking everyone out of your house, and notify your gas company that you may have a gas leak.

 Power surges can disrupt the live current through your electric hot water system and cause it to not work.
 When this happens, restart your unit, allowing a few minutes between switching off and on.
 If this is the only issue with your heater, the hot water should return within 30-40 minutes.
 If it doesn’t work, you can check your main circuit breaker and do the same thing.
 If both fail, call a plumber to check out your electric water heater.
 If you would like to inspect the issues yourself, it is extremely important that you turn off the unit first to avoid electrocution, that could have fatal consequences.

 If it is not leaking, your panels could be obstructed.
 Make sure that there are no new overhanging branches, or anything else creating shade over your panels.
 Also ensure that they are clean of dust, leaves, bird poo and any other debris.